Qarik-Group/operator-workshop/instructor/lab-1/README.md

 It will give you a URL to click.
 Follow link and receive a token to enter back into the SSH terminal to complete the login.

-## Create a Service Account
+### Create a Service Account

-Let's create a Google Cloud service account.
-We're going to create a universal folder and file that every student will use a shared service account.
-It will be in `/var/lib/gcloud` and the `bob-the-builder.key.json` file.
+Create a shared Google Cloud service account.
+It will be in a folder that everyone can use and access.

-Create the folder and file with permissions that any user can get to.

 ```
 $ sudo mkdir -p /var/lib/gcloud
 $ cd /var/lib/gcloud
-$ touch bob-the-builder.key.json
+$ sudo touch bob-the-builder.key.json
 $ sudo chmod 0777 bob-the-builder.key.json
 ```

-Run these `gcloud` commands to create the service account, where `bob-the-builder` is the name of the service account and `bosh-operator-class` is our project-id.
+In this example, `bob-the-builder` is the name of the **service account** and `bosh-operator-class` is our **project-id**.

 ```
 $ gcloud iam service-accounts create bob-the-builder